 Is Udemy Worth it?
-Pros and Cons For Artists and Designers
+Pros and Cons For Creatives

 It’s no secret that Udemy is one of the most popular online learning platforms out there, but is Udemy worth it for creatives?
 Is it good value for money?